PAC-Bayesian Generalization Bounds for Adversarial Generative Models: Conclusion and Future Works

 Recent years have seen a growing interest in PAC-Bayesian theory, as a framework for deriving statistical guarantees for a variety of machine learning models \citep{primer}.
 Despite the long list of topics for which PAC-Bayesian bounds have been developed, generative models were missing from this list.
 In this work, we developed PAC-Bayesian bounds for adversarial generative models.
 We showed that these bounds can be numerically computed and provide non-vacuous risk certificates for synthetic datasets.

-In future works, we will explore the application of these bounds on real-life datasets.
+In future works, we will explore risk certificates on real-life datasets.
 Unlike synthetic datasets for which we can have all the information such as the intrinsic and extrinsic dimensions, real-life datasets come with the challenge that some information is unknown.
-Take, for instance, a real-life image dataset such as MNIST or Celeb-A. Computing the bounds of Theorem \ref{thm-pb-bound} would require the use of the diameter of the instance space, which is clearly irrelevant to the structure of the dataset.
-On the other hand, the bounds of Theorem \ref{thm-pb-bound-lipschitz} require some information about the smoothness of the data generating process.
+Computing the bounds of Theorem~\ref{thm-pb-bound} would require the use of the diameter of the instance space, which is clearly irrelevant to the structure of the dataset.
+On the other hand, the bounds of Theorem~\ref{thm-pb-bound-lipschitz} require some information about the smoothness of the data generating process.
 In future works, we will explore empirical estimations of that quantity.